-- The Partnership is a master limited partnership, which at September 30, 2015, had outstanding 57.3 million Common Units (NYSE: "SGU"), representing 99.43% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.57% general partner interest in Star Gas Partners.
-The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat").
-The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - The Partnership owns 100% of Star Acquisitions, Inc. ("SA"), a Minnesota corporation that owns 100% of Petro Holdings, Inc. ("Petro").
+- The Partnership is a master limited partnership, which at September 30, 2016, had outstanding 55.9 million Common Units (NYSE: "SGU"), representing 99.42% limited partner interest in Star Gas Partners, and 0.3 million general partner units, representing 0.58% general partner interest in Star Gas Partners.
+The general partner of the Partnership is Kestrel Heat, LLC, a Delaware limited liability company ("Kestrel Heat" or the "general partner").
+The Board of Directors of Kestrel Heat (the "Board") is appointed by its sole member, Kestrel Energy Partners, LLC, a Delaware limited liability company ("Kestrel"). - The Partnership owns 100% of Star Acquisitions, Inc. ("SA"), a Minnesota corporation, that owns 100% of Petro Holdings, Inc. ("Petro").
 SA and its subsidiaries are subject to Federal and state corporate income taxes.
 The Partnership's operations are conducted through Petro and its subsidiaries.
-Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that at September 30, 2015, served approximately 458,000 full-service residential and commercial home heating oil and propane customers.
-Petro also sold diesel fuel, gasoline and home heating oil to approximately 76,000 customers on a delivery only basis.
-In addition, Petro installed, maintained, and repaired heating and air conditioning equipment for its customers and provided ancillary home services, including home security and plumbing, to approximately 25,000 customers. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of the Partnership.
-Petro is the borrower and the Partnership is the guarantor of the third amended and restated credit agreement's \$100 million five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
+Petro is primarily a Northeast, Central and Southeast region retail distributor of home heating oil and propane that at September 30, 2016, served approximately 437,000 full-service residential and commercial home heating oil and propane customers.
+Petro also sold diesel fuel, gasoline and home heating oil to approximately 71,000 customers on a delivery only basis.
+In addition, Petro installed, maintained, and repaired heating and air conditioning equipment for its customers and provided ancillary home services, including home security and plumbing, to approximately 27,000 customers. - Petroleum Heat and Power Co., Inc. ("PH&P") is a 100% owned subsidiary of the Partnership.
+PH&P is the borrower and the Partnership is the guarantor of the third amended and restated credit agreement's five-year senior secured term loan and the \$300 million (\$450 million during the heating season of December through April of each year) revolving credit facility, both due July 30, 2020.
 (See Note 11-Long-Term Debt and Bank Facility Borrowings)